silviaegt/voyant-tools-tutorial-espanol/Tutorial.md

 Peña, Gilberto Anguiano, y Catalina Naumis Peña.
 2015. «Extracción de candidatos a términos de un corpus de la lengua general». _Investigación Bibliotecológica: Archivonomía, Bibliotecología e Información_ 29 (67): 19-45. [https://doi.org/10.1016/j.ibbai.2016.02.035](https://doi.org/10.1016/j.ibbai.2016.02.035).
 Sinclair, Stéfan and Geoffrey Rockwell, 2016.  _Voyant Tools_.
 Web. [http://voyant-tools.org/](http://voyant-tools.org/).

-# Publication

-Publishing in StackEdit makes it simple for you to publish online your files.
-Once you're happy with a file, you can publish it to different hosting platforms like **Blogger**, **Dropbox**, **Gist**, **GitHub**, **Google Drive**, **WordPress** and **Zendesk**.
-With [Handlebars templates](http://handlebarsjs.com/), you have full control over what you export.

-> Before starting to publish, you must link an account in the **Publish** sub-menu.

-## Publish a File

-You can publish your file by opening the **Publish** sub-menu and by clicking **Publish to**.
-For some locations, you can choose between the following formats:

-- Markdown: publish the Markdown text on a website that can interpret it (**GitHub** for instance),
-- HTML: publish the file converted to HTML via a Handlebars template (on a blog for example).

-## Update a publication

-After publishing, StackEdit keeps your file linked to that publication which makes it easy for you to re-publish it.
-Once you have modified your file and you want to update your publication, click on the **Publish now** button in the navigation bar.

-> **Note:** The **Publish now** button is disabled if your file has not been published yet.

-## Manage file publication

-Since one file can be published to multiple locations, you can list and manage publish locations by clicking **File publication** in the **Publish** sub-menu.
-This allows you to list and remove publication locations that are linked to your file.

-# Markdown extensions

-StackEdit extends the standard Markdown syntax by adding extra **Markdown extensions**, providing you with some nice features.

-> **ProTip:** You can disable any **Markdown extension** in the **File properties** dialog.

 ## SmartyPants